-Please check out the letter below from Camps Director David Levering regarding our plans for 2021 camps.
+Please check out the letter below from Camps Director David Levering regarding our decision to stay all-virtual for 2021 camps.

 I hope this letter is finding you and your families well in this new academic year.
 I’m writing to you today to present our plan for the Sternberg Science Camps 2021 summer programs.